vakodrazan/front-end-finals/README.md

   - Structure the HTML nicely.
   - HTML is accessible.
   - Valid HTML.
   - Test it, so that there is no error.
-Avoid any warning if possible.
+I avoid any warning if possible.

   ***Styles**:
   - I work with Mobile-First by default, and Responsive.
-  - I use some custom property
-  - Use sass
+  - Use SASS then convert it into CSS

+For the fonts, I used objects for each font.
+Then I looped through it to get each one of them wherever I need them.

 First things first, if you want to use this design.
 Let's get started.
 You will need the following…

-## Dependencies
+## File structure

-- Node.js
-- Figma
-- Figma Font Helper
+### SCSS folder
+- I store all of the scss file in this folder.
+- There is a variable subfolder inside of it where I store all the files for the variables.
+- But this folder shouldn't be published.

+### Webroot folder
+- I store all the files and folder that are needed to be published.

 ## Install

 We'll be using `node-sass` for our Sass compilation.
 Let's install that by doing:

-1. `npm i`
+1. `npm install`

 ## Getting started

+If you want use this repository.
+Fork then clone it.

 ### Design